 Generating Documentation with Team Build

-This topic provides instructions for using the help file builder in conjunction with Team Build to
+This topic provides instructions for using the help file builder in conjunction with Team Build to generate

-using the Sandcastle Help File Builder v1.8.0.0 or later with Visual Studio Team Foundation Server 2008 SP1.
+Sandcastle Help File Builder v1.8.0.0 or later with Visual Studio Team Foundation Server 2008 SP1.

-Since I do not have a copy of Team Build to test against, the information in this topic may not be
+Since I do not have a copy of Team Build to test against, the information in this topic may not be completely

-Studio Package that allows integration of help file builder projects into Visual Studio solutions.
+Package that allows integration of help file builder projects into Visual Studio solutions.
 As such, this

 information is subject to change.